KanyoroBebo/blockchain-roadmap/README.md

 - [ ] Complete first 5 **[Ethernaut](https://ethernaut.openzeppelin.com)** levels
 - [ ] Solve 2–3 **[Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz)** challenges
+- [ ] *Note: DVD is advanced.
+It's okay if this is challenging; the goal is to learn, not just to solve.*
 - [ ] Read one real audit report (Code4rena or OpenZeppelin)

 </details>